tbrowder/Date-Event/README.md

         }
     }

-A full example of how to use the module is shown in './t/2-example.t'.
+A an example of how to use the module is shown in './t/2-example.t'.
 Published modules showing similar use are 'Holidays::US:Federal' and 'Holidays::Miscellaneous'.
-They are special databases that use the 'Date::Event' class to provide a common interface (API) for working with dates.
+They include special databases that use the 'Date::Event' class to provide a common interface (API) for working with dates.
 Those modules are being integrated into the next version of published module 'Calendar'.

 AUTHOR
 ======